Plan for Diversity in Employment

 The president is responsible for the overall execution and adherence to the plan.
 He/she may designate committees and personnel to develop, implement, assess, and monitor this plan and all that pertains to the commitment to and realization of diversity at Trinity Christian College.

-Each member of the Administrative Council is responsible for job searches within his/her jurisdiction.
-Members of the Administrative Council or others who are in charge of hiring for a particular department or unit, should use the following process for the search.
+Each member of the President's Cabinet is responsible for job searches within his/her jurisdiction.
+Members of the President's Cabinet or others who are in charge of hiring for a particular department or unit, should use the following process for the search.

 - College personnel are notified of the vacancy.